graeme-winter/hdf5-talk/README.md

 N.B. reading the [docs](https://api.h5py.org/h5d.html) may help.
 Why would we ever want to do this?
 In a nutshell, performance.
 HDF5 has a very rudimentary model of thread safety, namely it puts a mutex around everything and calls it thread safe.
 This is fine if you are a data scientist fiddling around with a Jupyter notebook in lieu of using Excel, but it can punish in a high performance computing environment.
 The reading of the compressed chunks in HDF5 can be _very_ fast, but if you let the library do the data handling for you then you are limited to only using one thread for that.

 If you use "proper" threads and are willing to have a thread pool of decompressors then you can get some very good performance from the system.
+You will also have to know a little more about the data, but you can extract that from the HDF5 file.
+It is worth noting that the direct reading _without_ going via the HDF5 libraries is 100% thread safe and you could hit that across every CPU you have access to without problems: I would not feel confident saying the same about the direct chunk reading (though it is probably OK.)

 > The HDF5 library is very good for data access, very poor for compression handling, be prepared to work with the raw data representation

+Where are we?
+We have some idea now of how to save data to files and how to access it in a moderately graceful manner.
+This is the most trivial use case for HDF5 but also probably one of the most useful.
+There is far more we can do even with _this_ before we move on to the next steps.

+## Advanced 1: Virtual Data Sets

+## Advanced 2: Concurrency